trinodb/trino/presto-docs/src/main/sphinx/security/password-file.rst

 Password File Authentication
 ============================

-Presto can be configured to enable frontend password authentication over HTTPS for clients, such as the CLI, or the JDBC and ODBC drivers.
+Trino can be configured to enable frontend password authentication over HTTPS for clients, such as the CLI, or the JDBC and ODBC drivers.
 The username and password are validated against usernames and passwords stored in a file.